keathley/keathley/README.md

 If you've found some value in any of the stuff I've worked on and you have a few bucks to spare, maybe consider [sponsoring me on Github](https://github.com/sponsors/keathley).

-I'm currently exploring new opportunities so if you're looking for someone with my skill set feel free to email me at c@keathley.io.

 ### Links

 * [Blog](https://keathley.io)